TurnipXenon/Yam/docs/RhythmGameSpec.md

 	- BeatLength: float = the duration of a beat in milliseconds
 	- Meter: integer = amount of beats in a meter
 - HitObjects
+	- Timing: ulong = time to react to the object from the beginning of the song
 	- Y: integer = location across the direction that the beats are moving
 	- Type: integer enum = type of hit object, see **HitType**
 	- Channel: integer = relevant to hold, tells which of the holds are connected